ausgerechnet/cwb-ccc/README.md

 sudo apt install libncurses5-dev libglib2.0-dev libpcre3 libpcre3-dev
 ```

 **CWB**:  The module needs a working installation of [CWB](http://cwb.sourceforge.io/) and operates on CWB-indexed corpora.
 If you want to run queries with more than two anchor points, you will need CWB version 3.4.16 or later.
 We recommend installing the [3.5.x package](https://cwb.sourceforge.io/install.php).

-You will also need to install the corresponding `cwb-dev` package.
-On Ubuntu, you can e.g. run
+On Ubuntu, you will also need to install the corresponding `cwb-dev` package:
 ```
 wget https://kumisystems.dl.sourceforge.net/project/cwb/cwb/cwb-3.5/deb/cwb_3.5.0-1_amd64.deb
 wget https://master.dl.sourceforge.net/project/cwb/cwb/cwb-3.5/deb/cwb-dev_3.5.0-1_amd64.deb